Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Cannot add components to the connection string

 The legacy Event Hub clients allowed customers to add components to the connection string retrieved from the portal.
 The legacy clients are in packages [com.microsoft.azure:azure-eventhubs][MavenAzureEventHubs] and [com.microsoft.azure:azure-eventhubs-eph][MavenAzureEventHubsEPH].
+The current generation supports connection strings only in the form published by the Azure portal.

 #### Adding "TransportType=AmqpWebSockets"

-The previous generation of the Event Hubs client library supported extending connection strings using special tokens for certain scenarios.
-The current generation supports connection strings only in the form published by the Azure portal.
-To request using the `AmqpWebSockets` transport, it would be specified when building the client.
-See [PublishEventsWithSocketsAndProxy.java][PublishEventsWithWebSocketsAndProxy] for more details.
+To use web sockets, see the sample [PublishEventsWithSocketsAndProxy.java][PublishEventsWithWebSocketsAndProxy].

 #### Adding "Authentication=Managed Identity"

-The legacy clients allowed customers to modify the connection string to enable capabilities.
-In this case, connect to Event Hubs using managed identity rather than a connection string.
-To achieve the same scenario, see [PublishEventsWithAzureIdentity.java][PublishEventsWithAzureIdentity].
+To authenticate with Managed Identity, see the sample [PublishEventsWithAzureIdentity.java][PublishEventsWithAzureIdentity].

 For more information about our identity library, check out our [Authentication and the Azure SDK][AuthenticationAndTheAzureSDK] blog post.